Internet2/comanage-registry/app/AvailablePlugin/ConfigurationHandler/README.md

 ### Callbacks

 We allow callbacks to run everytime we save or update a record.
-There are occassions where we disable them.
+There are occasions where we disable them.
 - Instantiate a child Model or plugin configuration.
   - CoDashboardWidget
   - CoEnrollmentFlowWedge